Designer maker of fine furniture

 January 2011 saw flood interrupting play when over 2 metres of water inundated all tools, machines, stock, work in progress etc. The rebuilding of the shedudio was dauntingly slow but would have been almost inconceivable without so much help from woodworking mates.

-In January 2016 he ran a course in making furniture without nails, screws or glue on the remote PNG island of Bundrou in support of (now WantaimPNG) They had no tools but the woodworking community donated ever so generously.
+In January 2016 he ran a course in making furniture without nails, screws or glue on the remote PNG island of Bundrou in support of They had no tools but the woodworking community donated ever so generously.
 He is now involved in a project to bring adequate sanitation to the region with the introduction of composting toilets.